 Rheumatoid Arthritis is a chronic autoimmune disease that affects millions of individuals worldwide.
 Unlike osteoarthritis, which primarily results from wear and tear on joints, Rheumatoid Arthritis is characterized by the body's immune system mistakenly attacking its own tissues, leading to inflammation in the joints and other organs.

 Rheumatoid Arthritis (RA) poses unique challenges for seniors considering care homes, given its autoimmune nature and diverse symptoms.
-In this guide, we explore the autoimmune mechanisms underlying RA, its common symptoms, diagnostic process, and the importance of early intervention for effective management.
+In this guide, we explore the autoimmune mechanisms underlying RA, its common symptoms, the diagnostic process, and the importance of early intervention for effective management.

 RA is categorized as an autoimmune disease, where the immune system erroneously attacks healthy tissues, particularly the synovium surrounding joints.
 Genetic predisposition and environmental triggers, such as infections or hormonal changes, are believed to contribute to RA development.